nice-game-hints/zniw-adventure/ScatteredWoods/Rivercrossing/logs.md

 No, but the solution involves something you'd make a raft with!

 ## Like what?
-Like the logs that you tie together to make a raft!
-Have a look around for logs.
+Like logs!
+Look around the area for some.

 ## Tell me where to find the first log.
-In an area south of the [crocodile that you sent packing.](croc.md)
+In an area south of the [crocodile that you scared off.](croc.md)

 When you're in this area, the log is close to some white flowers.

 ## Where is the second log?
-In an area east of the crocodile that you sent packing.
+In an area east of the crocodile that you scared off.

 When you're in this area, the log is on the northern side.